Army Combat Fitness Test (ACFT) Training Plan

 The following 7-week training plan is designed to train specifically for the new ARMY COMBAT FITNESS TEST (ACFT).
 This training plan is designed to be completed the 7 weeks directly before your scheduled ACFT.

-The ACFT has been designed to replace the current APFT and will be implemented in 2020.
+The ACFT has been designed to replace the current APFT and was implemented Army Wide on April 1, 2022.

 The ACFT is a 6-event fitness assessment.
 Below are the following events: